Dropkick Murphys: Political statements and advocacy

-On July 20, 2025 the band performed in Denver, Colorado at the "Punk in the Park" festival.
+On July 20, 2025, the band performed in Denver, Colorado at the "Punk in the Park" festival.
 Before their performance the band, along with other bands on the lineup, were made aware that the festival's promoter, Bew Ha Ha's Cameron Collins, donated to the 2024 campaign of President Donald Trump along with making donations to other Republican fundraisers.
-"If you're coming under the punk-rock banner and you voted for that f–king guy, and you support that f–king s–t that they're doing, you've twisted your mind into knots.
+"If you're coming under the punk-rock banner and you voted for that fucking guy, and you support that fucking shit that they're doing, you've twisted your mind into knots.
 The far right ain't the new punk — you heard it here first" Casey said during the band's performance.
 Two days following their performance, the band announced on social media that they would no longer play any "Punk in the Park" festivals saying in a statement "Punk Rock and Donald Trump just don't belong together".
 Casey said the band went ahead and played the show in Denver because they didn't want to let down the fans who had already purchased tickets.